 For those that like their sofa and their sleeping area to be separate, trundle beds are a great alternative, effortlessly folding away after use to fit in tight storage areas.

 If you’re stuck for space when it comes to a table and chairs, a folding set might be the answer.
-When dinner time is nearing, pull it out from the cupboard or corner of your room and unfold it to create a sturdy and comfortable set for you and your family to dine on.
-The added bonus of transforming your living room into a dining space is that the sofa is only a couple of steps away when you’ve eaten just a little too much and need to stretch out.
+When dinner time is nearing, pull it out from the cupboard or corner of your room and unfold it to create a sturdy and comfortable setting for you and your family to dine on.
+The bonus of transforming your living room into a dining space is that the sofa is only a couple of steps away when you’ve eaten just a little too much and need to stretch out.

 If you’ve got the room for a more permanent table, but don’t want it swallowing up too much space when not in use, then drop-leaf tables or extending tables are also great options.
-Remaining in place as a permanent unit, the surface area of these tables can be expanded to sit more people when needed and left a smaller size when the kids are out or your guests have gone home.
+Remaining in place as a permanent unit, the surface area of these tables can be expanded to seat more people when needed and left a smaller size when the kids are out, or your guests have gone home.

 Another way to utilise your seating choice is picking stools that can double as side tables.
-If your stool has a flat surface - like industrial wood or metal Scandi styles - then it could be positioned by the side of your sofa or chair as a convenient table for your cup and remote.
+If your seat has a flat surface - like industrial wood or metal Scandi styles - then it could be positioned by the side of your sofa or chair as a convenient table for your cup and remote.
 Then pull it back out into the room when guests arrive.
-Just ensure you're using a stool that is specifically designed to be sat on, unlike most side tables, or you may end up breaking it or yourself.
+Just ensure you’re using a stool that is specifically designed to be sat on, unlike most side tables, or you may end up breaking it or yourself.

 For more great ideas on furnishing homes that are tight on space, read our handy articles below.